Chaccho District

+Chaccho is located in the high Andes of Perú, in the province of Antonio Raymundi.

 Chaccho District is one of six districts of the Antonio Raymondi Province in Peru.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (73.57%) learnt to speak in childhood, 25.88% of the residents started speaking using the Spanish language (2007 Peru Census).